AadeshSalecha/TwitterBotDetector/README.md

 # TwitterBotDetector

-This repository is linked to my Undergraduate dissertation titles - *Empirical Study of the Spread of Misinformation: A Big Data Approach*.
+This repository is linked to my Undergraduate dissertation titled - *Empirical Study of the Spread of Misinformation: A Big Data Approach*.

 Please note that the code is still in a maintenance state.